cemcen/Veamy/README.md

 <h1> Veamy: an extensible object-oriented C++ library for the virtual element method </h1>
 This repository contains the code for an open source C++ library that implements the virtual element method.
-The current release of this library allows the solution of 2D linear elastostatic problems.
+The current release of this library allows the solution of 2D linear elastostatic problems and the 2D Poisson problem.
+The 2D linear elastostatic problem can also be solved using the standard three-node finite element.
+For this, a module called Feamy is available within Veamy.

 Features:
 <ul>